pousse-cafe/pousse-cafe.github.io/documentation.md

 ### In an Explicit Domain Process

-Sometimes, defining message listeners at Factory, Aggregate Root and Repository level is not enough and does not allow to define more complex handling patterns.
+Sometimes, defining message listeners at Factory, Aggregate Root and Repository level is not enough because it does not enable the definition of more complex handling patterns.
 This is the purpose of *Explicit Domain Processes*.

-An Explicit Domain Process is a non-Domain service which defines listeners that consume messages.
+An Explicit Domain Process is a non-Domain service which contains message listeners.
 It is defined by a class extending ``DomainProcess``.
-An Explicit  Domain Process routes Domain Events or Commands to an actual Aggregate Root, Factory or Repository, potentially by first applying any custom processing.
+An Explicit  Domain Process routes Domain Events or Commands to an actual Aggregate Root, Factory or Repository, potentially by first applying some custom processing.

 Below example shows a very simple example of Explicit Domain Process.